Michael-Vanderford/electron-file-manager/readme.md

 ## Changelog

+### Version 1.0.73 (2024-02-25)
+- Videos now have a thumbnail
+- Retain location history
+- Added a global action dropdown for merge files
+- Speed improvement for content count in properties view
+- Various properties view fixes

 ### Version 1.0.72 (2024-02-19)
 - Added sshfs option for network
-- Removed smb from option from network
+- Removed smb option from network
 - Updated find to work on root directories

 ### Version 1.0.71 (2024-02-11)